MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/plugins.md

 gem 'foo', group: :jekyll_plugins
 ```

-Example of `Gemfile` for a Jekyll project:
+Example of `Gemfile` for a Jekyll project below.

 <!-- TODO add links to these plugins, using my other quick start repos -->